On Regularizability and its Application to Online Control of Unstable LTI Systems: Problem Setup

 \begin{remark} \Cref{ex:motivateExample} constructs a family of controllable systems where no controller can regulate their respective first states--at least for the first $n$ iterations.
 That is, a system state will grow exponentially fast regardless of the choice of $\u_t$, even when all eigenvalues of $A$ except $\lambda_1$ are stable (e.g., $|\lambda_i| < 1$ for $i=2,\cdots,n$).
 Note that in this example, the (right) eigenvector associated with the unstable mode of $A$ (i.e., the eigen-pair $(\lambda_1,\e_1)$) is orthogonal to $\mathcal{R}(B) = \mathcal{R}(\e_n)$.
-This is despite the fact that the \ac{PBH} controllability test holds (i.e., for any left eigenvector $\v$ of $A$ we have $\v^\top B \neq 0$).
-This example highlights that controllability of a pair $(A,B)$ does not capture regularizability of an unstable linear system, specially when the regulation has been achieved in a data-guided manner and performance of the controller matters from the initialization.
+This is despite the fact that the \ac{PBH} controllability test holds (i.e., for any left eigenvector $\v$ of $A$ we have $\v^\intercal B \neq 0$).
+This example highlights that controllability of a pair $(A,B)$ does not capture ``regularizability'' of an unstable linear system, specially when closed loop regulation has to be achieved in a data-guided manner and from the onset of the learning process.
 Finally, we point out that in the particular case when $\lambda_i = 0$ for $i=2,\dots,n$, the controllability matrix corresponding to $(A,B)$ is anti-diagonal with all anti-diagonal elements equal to identity.
 Therefore, it has singular values/eigenvalues all equal to $\pm 1$.
-This implies that the controllability matrix has condition number equal to identity; as such modes that are difficult to regularize are not distinguished in the controllability matrix. \end{remark}
+This implies that the controllability matrix has condition number equal to identity; as such modes that are difficult to regularize are not distinguished by the controllability matrix. \end{remark}

-In order to formalize the behavior of the class of systems mentioned above, we introduce a system theoretic notion to capture the effectiveness of the input characteristics pertinent to online regulation.
-In order to motivate this notion, note that the dynamics in \cref{eqn:sys-dynamic} can be rewritten as,
+In order to formalize the behavior of the class of systems mentioned above, we introduce a system theoretic notion that captures the effectiveness of the input as pertinent to online regulation.
+In order to motivate this notion, note that the dynamics in \cref{eqn:sys-dynamic} can be represented as,